Early Childhood services and immunisation requirements parents and carers FAQs

 Further information regarding exemptions and the process to apply for exemptions is detailed on the Commonwealth Government’s Department of Social Services Family Assistance Guide, Immunisation - approved exemptions webpage.

-The Family Assistance (Meeting the Immunisation Requirements) Principles 2015 set out the circumstances under which Secretary of the Commonwealth Government’s Department of Social Services can determine that an individual has met the immunisation requirements for family assistance payments set out in the A New Tax System (Family Assistance) Act 1999.
+The Family Assistance (Immunisation Principles and Vaccination Schedules) (DSS) Determination 2018 set out the circumstances under which Secretary of the Commonwealth Government’s Department of Social Services can determine that an individual has met the immunisation requirements for family assistance payments set out in the A New Tax System (Family Assistance) Act 1999.

 Clinical experts have determined that there are a small number of individuals who do not meet the criteria for medical exemptions as set out in the Australian Immunisation Handbook, but for whom the risks of physical harm are greater than the benefits and a process has been developed to be able to apply for an exemption.

-As an example, a child with autism might require general anaesthetic to be vaccinated.
+As an example, a child with autism might require a general anaesthetic to be vaccinated.

 An exemption is granted if: